 each camp may be used as a general guideline, you should check with

 your County Extension Office for their particular age or other eligibility

-Each county is assigned to one of the five 4-H centers
+Each county is assigned to a 4-H center

 for a specific week of Cloverleaf Camp, for students